jaimeparadela/JPprojects.github.io/README.md

 FILES (organized in folders):

  - Main: Two main theory files Main Discrete and Main Continuous which contain some basic concepts related to discrete and continuous market models.

+ - Tree-like models: Some discrete market models (binomial, trinomial) for pricing European and American options.

  - Discretization SDEs: A theory file introducing the Euler discretization of (certain) SDEs and the Euler-Maruyama Theorem on the convergence of this discretization.
 We also include some code files in which we implement this technique.

+ - Discretization PDEs: Basic implementations of finite difference methods (Euler scheme, Thomas algorithm for tridiagonal system).
+A good reference to study convergence is Strikwerda's book.

- - Monte Carlo: Option pricing by Monte Carlo method.
-Both in
+ - Monte Carlo: Option pricing by Monte Carlo method for financial markets in continuous time (by making use of Euler discretization).

-      - Discrete time.
-      - Continuous time (by making use of Euler discretization).
+ - Pseudorandom number generation: Linear congruential generators for generation of pseudorandom numbers (key for Monte Carlo simulations).
+Implementation of the LLL algorithm for the shortest vector problem and implementation of the spectral test.